Redesigning IBM Knowledge Hub

 Associate Partner, IBM Consulting

-Most of the key decisions in this project were structural, not visual.
+Most of the important decisions here were structural, not visual.

-The redesign worked within IBM's existing system structures — which meant every decision had to be practical enough to ship, not just correct in theory.
+Working within existing IBM systems meant every decision had to be practical and implementable, not just ideal.

-The platform is live and continues to evolve.
-That ongoing work is part of the job.
-This project isn't finished, and that's expected.
+The platform is live and still evolving.
+That’s part of the job.